 It has provided technologies, human resource development skills, consultancy and technical services on forage production and utilization to government and non-government organizations, agri-business and farmers.
 This has been possible due to the benign patronage and guidance of Dr. S. Ayyappan, Secretary DARE and Director General, ICAR, New Delhi.
 It has three Regional stations to cater to forage related location specific R&D needs of humid tropics (at Dharwad), semi-arid and arid (at Avikanagar) and temperate (at Srinagar/ Palampur).

-* Basic and strategic research on improvement, production and utilization of fodder crops and grasslands.
+* Basic, strategic and adaptive research on improvement, production and utilization of fodder crops and grasslands.